-116 The PJM Order addressed two separate, but related proceedings.
-The first, EL16-49, was initiated by a complaint originally filed by Calpine, joined by additional generation entities ("Calpine Complaint") on March 21, 2016, and later amended on January 9, 2017.
-The Calpine Complaint argued that PJM's MOPR was unjust and unreasonable because it did not address the impact of existing resources receiving out-of-market payments on the capacity market, and proposed interim tariff revisions that would extend the MOPR to a limited set of existing resources.
-The Calpine Complaint also requested the FERC to direct PJM to conduct a stakeholder process to develop and submit a long-term solution.
-The second proceeding was PJM's filing of its proposed revisions to its Tariff, pursuant to section 205 of the FPA in ER18-1314 ("PJM Filing").
-The PJM Filing consisted of two alternate proposals designed to address the price impacts of state out-ofcapacity market administered by [PJM] have become untenably threatened by out-of-market payments provided or required by certain states for the purpose of supporting the entry or continued operation of preferred generation resources," the PJM Order determined that the PJM Tariff is currently unjust and unreasonable, rejected PJM's Section 205 Filing, granted in part Calpine's Complaint, and established a paper hearing to resolve the "price-suppressive" effects of out-of-market support for certain resources.
-Commissioners LaFleur and Glick both dissented, and Commissioner Powelson wrote a separate concurrence.
+On June 29, 2018, the FERC issued an order ("PJM Order")109 regarding out-of-market support affecting the PJM capacity market.110 Opening with the statement that "the integrity and effectiveness of the capacity market administered by [PJM] have become untenably threatened by out-of-market payments provided or required by certain states for the purpose of supporting the entry or continued operation of preferred generation resources," the PJM Order determined that the PJM Tariff is currently unjust and unreasonable, rejected PJM's Section 205 Filing, granted in part Calpine's Complaint, and established a paper hearing to resolve the "price-suppressive" effects of out-of-market support for certain resources.
+Commissioners LaFleur and Glick both dissented; Commissioner Powelson wrote a separate concurrence.

 In the PJM Order, the FERC found "that it has become necessary to address the price suppressive impact of resources receiving out-of-market support."
 The FERC agreed with Calpine and PJM that changes to the PJM Tariff were required, but did not accept the changes proposed in the Calpine Complaint or the PJM Filing, finding that neither had been shown to be just and reasonable, and not unduly discriminatory or preferential.
 The majority stated that it was unable to determine, based on the record of either proceeding, the just and reasonable rate to replace the rate in PJM's Tariff.
-The PJM Order therefore found the PJM Tariff unjust and unreasonable, granted the Calpine Complaint, in part, and sua sponte initiated a new FPA section 206 proceeding (EL18-178), consolidating the record of the two earlier proceedings, and setting for paper hearing the issue of how to address a proposed alternative put forth in the PJM Order, which would modify two existing aspects of the PJM Tariff, "or any other proposal that may be presented."
+The PJM Order therefore found the PJM Tariff unjust and unreasonable, granted the Calpine Complaint, in part, and sua sponte initiated a new FPA section 206 proceeding (EL18-178), consolidating the record of the two earlier proceedings, and setting for paper hearing the issue of how to address a proposed alternative put forth in the PJM Order, 111 which would modify two existing aspects of the PJM Tariff, "or any other proposal that may be presented."